Seasonal Cash Flow: When Contractors Make and Lose Money

 The median contractor generates 47% of annual revenue in a single quarter.
 At the 75th percentile, it's 66%.
 The revenue curve is steep, predictable, and almost universally ignored in financial planning.

 Revenue is seasonal.
 Payroll is not.
 Rent is not.
 Insurance is not.
-The contractors who survive the dead months are the ones who planned for them during the peak months.
+The contractors who survive the dead months are the ones who planned for them during the peak months — and when the median contractor holds just 21.4 days of cash, even one bad month without reserves can become a crisis.
 That means quantifying the gap, building reserves, accelerating collections before the slowdown, and treating October's profit as partially spoken for by February's payroll.

 This isn't complex financial engineering.
 It's a 13-row spreadsheet with monthly revenue, monthly cost, and the running cash balance.
 But most contractors have never built it, and most bookkeepers don't think to ask.
 That's where a fractional CFO changes the conversation.